Observability

 These metrics provide a holistic view of the application’s performance beyond just the AI model interactions.

-The built-in observability system in OpenResponses is highly flexible and compatible with any OpenTelemetry-compliant tool.
+The built-in observability system in OpenResponses follows opentelemetry specifications.
 This allows you to:

 - Use SigNoz, Jaeger, or Dynatrace for distributed tracing